 At 5:30 a.m. on a mountain path in Jianshi Township, Hsinchu, volunteers squat quietly beside the trail, clearing fallen stones from the night before.
 They are not a government maintenance crew.
 They are members of the Thousand Miles Trail Association (千里步道協會)—and this scene repeats across Taiwan, weekend after weekend.

-Taiwan is a small island (36,000 km²) with an outsized vertical landscape: over 268 peaks above 3,000 meters.
-Trails here are more than recreational routes.
-They are cultural memory, ecological corridors, and civic infrastructure.
+Taiwan is a small island (36,000 km²) with an unusually high concentration of vertical landscape: over 268 peaks above 3,000 meters—a density rarely seen anywhere in the world.
+Trails here are recreational routes and also a record of cultural meaning and ecological value.
 From Indigenous hunting paths to Japanese-era mountain roads, and now the modern national trail system, each path carries the island’s layered history.

 The rise of trail stewardship